 SAS® Visual Investigator combats opioid problem, child abuse, crime, fraud and insider threats

 The tragic patterns of child abuse, opioid addiction and other crimes are also the key to conquering them.
-Organisations armed with SAS® Visual Investigator can uncover hidden trends and behaviors that flag danger to a child, drug abuse and trafficking, fraud, financial crimes and insider threats and point organisations toward answers.
+Organizations armed with SAS® Visual Investigator can uncover hidden trends and behaviors that flag danger to a child, drug abuse and trafficking, fraud, financial crimes and insider threats and point organizations toward answers.

 Part of the SAS® Viya™ family of products, SAS Visual Investigator alerts investigators, case workers or analysts to heightened risks or threats.
 Combining machine learning with dynamic and interactive visual workspaces, SAS enables analysts to easily grasp causes for events or alerts and act on deep analytical discoveries.

 The applications of SAS Visual Investigator are diverse, but government agencies and financial institutions, in particular, are taking notice.

 Predicting and protecting kids at risk

 New Hanover County, NC, faces a particularly heart-wrenching challenge: rising numbers of abused and neglected children.
 New Hanover County has enlisted SAS Visual Investigator to identify and track risk factors for children, and help keep them alive.

 New Hanover County Department of Social Services (DSS) processes 300 reports of child abuse or neglect every month.
 By integrating data from criminal justice and public health databases into agency data, the system will alert DSS workers to relevant changes to risks affecting a child in their charge.

 It might be 911 calls from the home, arrests of family members, new individuals in the home, or new investigations.
 SAS’ visual presentation will make it easier for caseworkers to grasp what triggered an alert, drill into the case for details, and determine what interventions may be necessary.